sarnold/timew-addons-sum/sum/TW_SUM.rst

 The logical user-facing components of the software are shown below:

-* Timew Status Tool - selected from the Applications View or the Utils menu in an XDG-compliant desktop
+* Timew Status Indicator - selected from the Applications View or the Utils menu in an XDG-compliant desktop
 * XDG-user configuration - created in XDG config directory